-THE INSTRUCTIONS FOR MEMBERS FOR e-VOTING ON THE DAY OF THE AGM ARE AS UNDER:-
+THE INSTRUCTIONS FOR MEMBERS FOR e-VOTING ON THE DAY OF THE EGM/AGM ARE AS UNDER:-

-- 1. The procedure for e-Voting on the day of the AGM is same as the instructions mentioned above for remote e-voting. - 2.
-Only those Members/ shareholders, who will be present in the AGM through VC/OAVM facility and have not casted their vote on the Resolutions through remote e-Voting and are otherwise not barred from doing so, shall be eligible to vote through e-Voting system in the AGM. - 3.
-Members who have voted through Remote e-Voting will be eligible to attend the AGM.
-However, they will not be eligible to vote at the AGM. - 4.
-The details of the person who may be contacted for any grievances connected with the facility for e-Voting on the day of the AGM shall be the same person mentioned for Remote evoting.
+- 1. The procedure for e-Voting on the day of the EGM/AGM is same as the instructions mentioned above for remote e-voting. - 2.
+Only those Members/ shareholders, who will be present in the EGM/AGM through VC/OAVM facility and have not casted their vote on the Resolutions through remote e-Voting and are otherwise not barred from doing so, shall be eligible to vote through e-Voting system in the EGM/AGM. - 3.
+Members who have voted through Remote e-Voting will be eligible to attend the EGM/AGM.
+However, they will not be eligible to vote at the EGM/AGM. - 4.
+The details of the person who may be contacted for any grievances connected with the facility for e-Voting on the day of the EGM/AGM shall be the same person mentioned for Remote e-voting.

-INSTRUCTIONS FOR MEMBERS FOR ATTENDING THE AGM THROUGH VC/OAVM ARE AS UNDER:
+INSTRUCTIONS FOR MEMBERS FOR ATTENDING THE EGM/AGM THROUGH VC/OAVM ARE AS UNDER:

-1. Member will be provided with a facility to attend the AGM through VC/OAVM through the NSDL e-Voting system.
-Members may access the same at https://www.evoting.nsdl.com under shareholders/members login by using the remote e-voting credentials.
-The link for VC/OAVM will be available in shareholder/members login where the EVEN of Company will be displayed.
-Members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush.
-Further members can also use the OTP based login for logging into the e-Voting system of NSDL.

-- 2. Members are encouraged to join the Meeting through Laptops for better experience. - 3.
+- 1. Member will be provided with a facility to attend the EGM/AGM through VC/OAVM through the NSDL e-Voting system.
+Members may access by following the steps mentioned above for Access to NSDL e-Voting system.
+After successful login, you can see link of "VC/OAVM link" placed under "Join General meeting" menu against company name.
+You are requested to click on VC/OAVM link placed under Join General Meeting menu.
+The link for VC/OAVM will be available in Shareholder/Member login where the EVEN of Company will be displayed.
+Please note that the members who do not have the User ID and Password for e-Voting or have forgotten the User ID and Password may retrieve the same by following the remote e-Voting instructions mentioned in the notice to avoid last minute rush. - 2.
+Members are encouraged to join the Meeting through Laptops for better experience. - 3.
 Further Members will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - 4.
 Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio/Video loss due to Fluctuation in their respective network.
 It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - 5.
-Shareholders who would like to express their views/have questions may send their questions in advance at least 10 days before the AGM mentioning their name, demat account number/folio number, email id, mobile number at harsh\hirpara@chiripalgroup.com.
-The same will be replied by the company suitably. - 6.
-Shareholders who would like to express their views or have questions may send their questions in advance, mentioning their Name, Demat account number, Folio Number, mobile number and e-mail address at harsh\hirpara@chiripalgroup.com from 1st October, 2020 (9:00 a.m.
-IST) to 9th October, 2020 (5:00 p.m.
-IST).
-Those Members who have registered themselves as a speaker will only be allowed to express their views/ask questions during the AGM.
-The Company reserves the right to restrict the number of speakers depending on the availability of time for the AGM.
+Shareholders who would like to express their views/have questions may send their questions in advance mentioning their name demat account number/folio number, email id, mobile number at harsh_hirpara@chiripalgroup.com.
+The same will be replied by the company suitably.

-ANNEXURE TO THE NOTICE EXPLANATORY STATEMENT PURSUANT TO SECTION 102 (1) OF THE COMPANIES ACT, 2013
+ANNEXURE TO THE NOTICE

+EXPLANATORY STATEMENT PURSUANT TO SECTION 102 (1) OF THE COMPANIES ACT, 2013